pablo-jurado/week_7_lecture_2_exercises/answers.md

-1. What are higher order functions?
+1.What are higher order functions?

 a.
 Functions that can be treated as data